James C. Caldwell

 Bio

-My recent work includes a research collaboration with Environment Canada and Western University, where I designed and built a vision-language model pipeline to extract handwritten qualitative observations from over 571,000 digitized historical weather forms spanning 1840-1960.
-The project involved organizing 6 TB of scanned documents, benchmarking multiple AI models across different hardware configurations, and delivering detailed cost/benefit analyses to guide the production run.
-The pipeline is now ready for deployment and a co-authored methodology paper is in progress.
+My most recent project was a research collaboration with Environment Canada and Western University to extract handwritten observations from approximately one million digitized historical weather forms spanning 1840-1960.
+I built the pipeline end-to-end: organizing and preprocessing 6TB of scanned documents, benchmarking vision-language models across hardware configurations, scaling inference to vLLM on rented H200 GPUs to meet throughput requirements, and delivering cost/benefit analyses to guide the production run.
+A co-authored methodology paper is planned.

 You can contact me at James.Caldwell.000@gmail.com